Las Vegas shooting: Timeline of events

 During a 1 p.m. news conference, authorities say Paddock set up cameras inside and outside the hotel room where he opened fire.
 They also say that Paddock put a camera in a food service cart outside his hotel room.

-Lombardo also says Tuesday afernoon that Danley is once again a person of interest.
+Lombardo also says that Danley is once again a person of interest.

 Late Tuesday evening

-Danley, who had been in the Phillippines, comes back to the United States.
+Danley, who had been in the Philippines, comes back to the United States.

 Wednesday, October 4

-Trump and the first lady arrive in Las Vegas, where they meet with Lombardo and others.
+Trump and first lady Melania Trump arrive in Las Vegas, where they meet with Lombardo and others.
+Later in the morning, they go to the University Medical Center of Southern Nevada, where they meet with victims.

 The Associated Press contributed to this report.